JuliaDynamics/TimeseriesSurrogates.jl/paper/paper.md

 end
 ```

-We have optimized the surrogate generators for most methods in TimeseriesSurrogates.jl to be as performant as possible, while consuming as little memory as possible.
-Several methods do not allocate memory at all when using the surrogate generator structure.

 # Comparison

 The average time to generate surrogates in TimeseriesSurrogates.jl is in the best case about an order of magnitude faster than, and in the worst case, roughly equivalent to, the MATLAB surrogate code provided by Lancaster et al. (2018)[@Lancaster:2018], though comparisons are not exact, due to differing implementations and tuning options.
+Notice further more that the code of Lancaster et al is not an actual package, but rather scripts that have been written and circulated.
+As such, they lack a test suite tested via continuous integration.
 Timings for commonly used surrogate methods that are common to both libraries are shown in Figure 1.
-Because TimeseriesSurrogates.jl provides many more methods not implemented in other packages, a comprehensive comparison of runtimes is not possible, but due to our optimized surrogate generators, we expect good performance relative to future implementations in other languages.
+Additionally, because TimeseriesSurrogates.jl provides many more methods not implemented in other packages, a comprehensive comparison of runtimes is not possible, but due to our optimized surrogate generators, we expect good performance relative to future implementations in other languages.

-![Figure 1: Mean time (in seconds, based on 100 realizations) to generate a single random permutation (rp), Fourier transform (ft), amplitude-adjusted Fourier transform (aaft), iterated aaft (iaaft) and pseudoperiodic (pps) surrogate using a pre-initialized generators with default parameters, and using a maximum of 100 iterations for the IAAFT algorithm.
-MATLAB timings are generated using the code provided by Lancaster et al. (2018)[@Lancaster:2018], which does not provide standardized initialization tools to speed up surrogate generation.
+![Figure 1: Mean time (in seconds, based on 100 realizations) to generate a random permutation (rp), Fourier transform (ft), amplitude-adjusted Fourier transform (aaft), iterated aaft (iaaft) and pseudoperiodic (pps) surrogate using a pre-initialized generators with default parameters, and using a maximum of 100 iterations for the IAAFT algorithm.
+MATLAB timings are generated using the code provided by Lancaster et al. (2018)[@Lancaster:2018].
 Note: timings for the pseudoperiodic surrogates in MATLAB include embedding lag and dimension finding, which has been included in the preprocessing step in the Julia version.
 Scripts to reproduce Julia and MATLAB timings are available in the GitHub repo for this paper. ](figs/timings.png)

 # Acknowledgements